 Star Constellations

-There are people who study space, stars, and the universe for their job.
+Some people study space, stars, and the universe for their job.
 These people are called, Astronomers.
 The earliest astronomers noticed that many of the brightest stars in our galaxy formed pictures in the sky.
-They called these pictures, constellations.
+They called these pictures constellations.

-Similar to “connect-the-dots” pictures, when the twinkling bright stars are connected, they form a famous constellation.
+Like „connect-the-dots“ pictures, they form a famous constellation when the twinkling bright stars are connected.

 Mythology and Constellations